 One of the main reasons people experience pain and numbness in their arms and hands while sleeping is a result of their sleeping posture.
 In certain sleeping positions, pressure may be put on nerve endings.
 When that pressure is not relieved quickly, it can then lead to a tingling, numb sensation in the affected limbs.
 This often occurs when you are sleeping with your arms pinned under you or your partner’s body.

 According to Medlineplus.gov, sleeping in the same position and putting consistent pressure on the same arm night after night can also lead to a rotator cuff injury known as rotator cuff tendinitis.
 With these injuries, the tissue can swell, and bone spurs can form, exerting pressure on your nerve.
-When this happens, some people experience pain and numbness in their arms and hands while sleeping.
+When this happens, some people experience pain and numbness in their arms and hands or shoulder pain while sleeping.

 If sleeping posture is the most likely cause of your arms falling asleep at night, using our specially designed Shoulder Relief System can help you find the optimal position for side-sleeping, limiting the pressure put on your arms and hands.